tazjin/drifter-info/gleaned-information/readme.md

 Gleaned Information
 ===================

-Gleaned Information is an item that drops under certain circumstances when a character is killed by Drifters or Circadian Seekers.
+Gleaned Information shows up in the inventory at the end of every Entosis cycle on a Jove Observatory.

 The Gleaned Information is visible in killmails (check for example [this one][]) and based on the ItemIDs I fetched the ones that didn't drop during our tests